 Workshop Tracks Speakers Dimensions API Workshop Practical Information Workshop 28/3-2019 Gallery

 The first OPERA workshop will focus on the latest international developments in Open Research Analytics: Open analytics data, open metrics and open systems as well as how to measure openness, how to include Open Science in the analysis.
 Three keynotes will put the overall workshop issues in perspective – while four in-depth tracks will discuss the OPERA results and plans coupled with interventions by international experts of the particular areas.

-09.30-09.45 Welcome – Katrine Krogh Andersen, Senior Vice President and Dean of Research, and Mogens Sandfær, Technical University of Denmark
+09.30-09.45 Welcome – Katrine Krogh Andersen, Senior Vice President and Dean of Research, DTU, and Mogens Sandfær, OPERA Project Director

 “Engaging with open knowledge practices: Present and Future Considerations for the Research Community“

 Ludo Waltman, CWTS: “Analytics data – new options, quality and coverage“

 Christian Hauschke, TIB: “ROSI – Reference Implementation for Open Scientometric Indicators“

 Muhammad Javed: “Mission Statement and Re(use) of Scholars@Cornell VIVO developments“